lance27866854/MP-Algorithm/README.md

 # MP-Algorithm

 **Morris-Pratt algorithm** is a faster way to find a pattern in text.
-Compared with BF algorithm, it is more effecient when we find a wrong character.Rather than break the loop and restart , there is a default function in MP algorithm which can tell the shortcut back-to position.Hence, we don't need to restart when we find a incorrect character.It is more benefit when the pattern have properties like below: repeated, similar elements, similar head and tail.
+Compared with BF algorithm, it is more effecient when we find a wrong character.
+Rather than break the loop and restart, there is a default function in MP algorithm which can tell the shortcut back-to position.
+Hence, we don't need to restart when we find a incorrect character.
+It is more benefit when the pattern is repeated, similar elements, and so on.

 You can check more detailed explanation: http://www-igm.univ-mlv.fr/~lecroq/string/node7.html